-Over the past 2-3 years Gates has teemed up with Monsanto to bring the 'Green Revolution', (GE crops and seeds) so effective (at creating debt traps but not so efective at increasing yields or farmer wealth) in India, to the teeming starving masses of Africa where yields and profitability for farmers will finally help them break out of the poverty trap and provide food for the people.
+Since around 2008 Bill Gates has teemed up with Monsanto to bring the ‘Green Revolution’, (GE crops and seeds) so effective (at creating debt traps but not so effective at increasing yields or farmer wealth) in India, to the teeming starving masses of Africa where supposed yields and profitability for farmers will finally help them break out of the poverty trap and provide food for the people.

 Sounds great, but is it?

 According to the UK’s Daily Mail, approximately 125,000 Indian farmers suicided from 1995 to 2008 due to spiralling debt, as crops failed and they had to buy more of Monsanto’s Round-Up-ready seeds and fertilisers to recoup their previous investment.

 This crisis was branded GM Genocide by anti GE campaigners and, according to the Indian Government, in 2008 a further 1000 farmers a month were suiciding leaving their families in eternal debt.